tibbben/geospatial-visualization/lessons/lesson02.md

 total time 150 minutes.

 1. Housekeeping (6:40 pm - 10 min)
-   -   Questions on homework, readings, syllabus
+   -   Questions on homework, readings, syllabus (note on readings)
    -   Ask about problems with software installation
    -   Encourage early conversations with Chris or myself about project ideas

+2. Map Ideas (6:50 - 10 min)
+   -   Students go around and talk about their initial ideas (3 min each)

+3. Abe and AGOL BOA (7:00 pm - 60 min)

+4. Student presentations from Field (8:00 pm - 30 min)
+   -   max 4 minutes each

+5. Chris presents possible project ideas (8:30 - 15 min)

-2. Reading discussion (6:50 pm - 15 min)
+6. Reading discussion (8:45 pm - 10 min)
    -   Chapter 3 - Mappable Data
       -   Review phenomena -> data abstraction
       -   What kinds of data will they use?